philpagel/PCE174-communication/README.md

 Similar to raw but transcribed to hex representation.

-## Saving raw data and paring it later
+## Saving raw data and parsing it later

 If you write raw data blobs into a file you can later parse it:

     pce174 get-saved-data -f raw > foo.dat

-    pce174 get-saved-data -F foo
+    pce174 get-saved-data -F foo.dat

-    pce174 get-saved-data -F foo -f repr
+    pce174 get-saved-data -F foo.dat -f repr

 This may be useful, if you are not sure if you want the data in different formats, later or for debugging.
 Also it may help for bug reports in order to reproduce the problem based on actual raw data.

+**Caution:** this only works with raw data!
+If you forget to specify `-f raw` you will not be able to read it later.

 ## get-live-data